AI governance

 Published: Last updated: Also known as: XAI

-Explainability (XAI) is an AI-governance property that describes the degree to which a machine learning model's decisions can be examined, understood, and verified by human reviewers, including compliance officers, regulators, and affected individuals.
+Explainability is an AI-governance property that describes the degree to which an automated system's decisions can be understood, traced, and justified by human reviewers in plain, actionable language.

 What is Explainability?